 Some artists create this slippage by making and re-making objects using seemingly inconsequential materials.
-Wayne White paints witty and sometimes biting phrases on found thrift store lithographs of scenes such as pastoral landscapes or rustic barns.
+Wayne White paints witty and sometimes biting phrases on found paintings of pastoral landscapes and rustic barns.
 Andy Coolquitt resituates familiar materials such as vinyl records, lightbulbs, synthetic shag fabric, and books-on-tape into installations that are inspired by functions and spaces outside of the gallery.
 His works articulate a tension between the familiarity of our real lives and the exclusive domain of the white cube gallery.
 Whiting Tennis creates drawings, paintings and sculptures that pit Modernist art’s fascination with pure form against an intentionally personal mode of a hobbiest aesthetic that wrestles with ideas of concealment and containment.

-Artists include: Jon Campbell (Melbourne), Andy Coolquitt (Austin/NYC), Jeremy Deller (London), Stephen Vitiello (Richmond, VA), Jessica Mein (NYC), A.L.
-Steiner + Robbinschilds (NYC), Whiting Tennis (Seattle), and Wayne White (LA).
+Exhibiting Artists: Jon Campbell (Melbourne, Australia), Andy Coolquitt (Austin/NYC), Jeremy Deller (London), Jessica Mein (NYC), A.L.
+Steiner + Robbinschilds (NYC), Whiting Tennis (Seattle), Stephen Vitiello (Richmond, VA), and Wayne White (LA).